MUCCHU/Portfolio/content/featured/Ecommerce CRM/index.md

   - Heroku
 ---

 A consumer relationship management software built using Django as the backend featuring appealing and responsive UI.
-This allows an adminstrator to manage all queries for user that orders from the ecommerce platform.
+This allows an administrator to manage all queries for user that orders from the ecommerce platform.